Helike: Subsequent events

-On 23 August 1817, a similar disaster, an earthquake followed by a tsunami, occurred on the same spot.
+On 23 August 1817, a similar disaster, an earthquake followed by a tsunami, occurred at the same spot.
 The earthquake was preceded by a sudden explosion, like that produced by a battery of cannon.
-The aftershock was said to have lasted a minute and a half, during which the sea rose at the mouth of the Selinous River and extended to cover all the ground immediately below Vostitza (the ancient Aigion).
+The aftershock was said to have lasted a minute and a half, during which the sea rose at the mouth of the Selinous River and extended to cover all the ground immediately below Aigio (the ancient Αἴγιον).
 After its retreat, not a trace was left of some artillery depots which had stood on the shore, and the beach was carried away completely.
-In Vostitza, 65 people lost their lives and two thirds of its buildings were entirely ruined, as were five villages in the plain.
+In Aigio, 65 people died and two-thirds of its buildings were entirely ruined, as were five villages in the plain.

-Research efforts

-The submerged town was long one of the biggest targets for underwater archaeology.
-Scientists were divided in their opinions about the exact location of Helike.
-Numerous archaeologists, historians, professors and explorers wrote, studied and actively searched, trying to discover any trace of the ancient town, with little success.
-But their work, essays, observations and studies contributed to an important and growing body of knowledge.
-Among them are the following: